You’ve reached your limit of free articles for this month.

 In 2019, EG Group, a United Kingdom-based company, officially bought Cumberland Farms.
 At the closing, Ari Haseotes said: “Being a third generation founding owner and operator, I have an immense amount of gratitude for the Cumberland Farms team and what we have achieved together,” he said.
 “This is the right next step for Cumberland Farms and creates an incredible opportunity to expand and grow the existing business into the wider EG Group global network.
 In that regard, I couldn’t be more pleased with the historical milestone achieved today.”

-Two members of the Haseotes family made large real estate investments over the past year: Byron G. Haseotes Jr. (grandson of Vasilios), paid $11.12 million through a land trust for a new built waterfront spec home in Boca Raton; and Vasilios S. Haseotes II (another grandson of Vasilios) bought an equestrian estate for $8.2 million in Wellington, FL.
+Two members of the Haseotes family made large real estate investments recently: Byron G. Haseotes Jr. (grandson of Vasilios), paid $11.12 million through a land trust for a newly built waterfront spec home in Boca Raton, and Vasilios S. Haseotes II (another grandson of Vasilios) bought an equestrian estate for $8.2 million in Wellington, FL.

 Middlebury College (Biology/Chemistry); Married, 2 Children

-Earlier this year, at the start of the pandemic, the company furloughed some of its retail, factory, and office workforce in response to COVID-19.
-Joe Preston, New Balance president and CEO, said senior-level associates saw salary reductions, and he saw a 50 percent salary cut.
+As part of its pandemic response, New Balance has had to furlough some of its retail, factory, and office workforce, while Joe Preston, New Balance president and CEO, said senior-level associates saw salary reductions, and he himself saw a 50 percent salary cut.
 The company also converted some of its manufacturing facilities to produce face masks in the earlier stage of the pandemic.

-In April of 2019, NB Development Group broke ground on The TRACK at New Balance near Boston Landing, featuring a multi-sport athletic complex spanning a city block, as well as a concert venue with The Bowery Presents (with room for up to 3,500 fans) and a New Balance Athletics Sports Research Lab.
-The complex is said to be opening to the public in 2022.
+Ever a Boston brand, in April of 2019, NB Development Group broke ground on The TRACK at New Balance near Boston Landing, featuring a multi-sport athletic complex spanning a city block, as well as a concert venue with The Bowery Presents (with room for up to 3,500 fans) and a New Balance Athletics Sports Research Lab.
+The complex is expected to open to the public in 2022.
 Meanwhile, New Balance Athletics have a 10-year agreement in place with Boston College as the Official Footwear and Apparel Provider for the Eagles, the name of the school’s athletic teams.
 All this, of course, is in addition to New Balance being an official marketing partner of the NBA.

 EQUITY INVESTMENT, SPORTS, TECHNOLOGY, LEVERAGED BUYOUTS, ENTERTAINMENT

-Through Platinum Equity, his Los Angeles-based private equity firm, and with personal net worth of $5.9B, Tom Gores oversees more than 25 companies with some $26B in assets.
+Through Platinum Equity, his Los Angeles-based private equity firm, and with personal net worth of $5.9B, Tom Gores oversees more than 40 companies with some $26B in assets.
 Founded in 1995, Platinum Equity is one of the largest private companies in the United States and has offices in California, New York, Boston, London, and Singapore.

 Tom, his wife, Holly, and their three children live in Beverly Hills, CA, but also maintain a home in Birmingham, MI.